Asian-Pan-Genome/APGp1-Haplotype-Popgen/04_adaptive_sv/README.md

 # Positive Selection Scan of Structural Variants

-This repository contains scripts used for genome-wide positive selection analyses of structural variants (SVs) based on phased assembly-derived pangenome variation datasets.
+This repository contains scripts used for genome-wide positive selection analyses of polarized biallelic structural variants (SVs) based on phased assembly-derived pangenome variation datasets.

 ## Overview